RonnieNigash/Root-Work/README.md

-# pp6calculator
+# Working with the CERN ROOT Framework

-Playing around in C++, refreshing myself with the language.
-Setting up for LHC ATLAS Alignment Software Development.
+Building out some histograms and event-collision data with CInt, C++ and Python